reach/router/README.md

 ### Migrating Slowly

-Once your app is running on Reactions Router, you can start to migrate one route at a time to the official API.
+Once your app is running on Reactions Router, you'll have a console-full of warnings to help guide the migratin.
+You can start to migrate one route at a time to the official API.

 ```jsx
 // pick a route and switch it to the official API,